ccampbell/chromelogger-python/README.md

 For more information about Chrome Logger check out [http://chromelogger.com](http://chromelogger.com).

+This module is designed to be used during development and not in production.
+It is not thread safe, and you do not want to risk leaking sensitive data to users!

 ## Getting Started

 1. Install [Chrome Logger](https://chrome.google.com/extensions/detail/noaneddfkdjfnfdakjjmocngnfkfehhd) from the Chrome Web Store